PratyushSingh07/gsoc_proposal_23/mifos_proposal.md

     - Revamped the complete UI of the application and introduced a dark mode theme
     - My contributions for Dare2Change: [check here](https://github.com/coder2699/Dare2Change/pulls?q=is%3Apr+author%3A%40me+is%3Aclosed)
 2. Anki-Android :
-    - There were certain `@KotlinCleanup` annotations in the codebase with messages such as *make data not null* and *simplify through scope functions*
+    - There were certain  <font color="green">@KotlinCleanup</font> annotations in the codebase with messages such as *make data not null* and *simplify through scope functions*
     - I opened a few pull requests adhering to above mentioned messages
     - My contributions to Anki-Android : [check here](https://github.com/ankidroid/Anki-Android/pulls?q=is%3Apr+author%3A%40me+is%3Aclosed)
 3. Catroid :